ccrum1/dissertation/R Script HMaps vNew.md

 > corpus <- tm_map(corpus, removeNumbers)
 > corpus <- tm_map(corpus, removeWords, stopwords("english"))

-# using the for function to loop through the object, corpus, and extract content and then iteratively use the writeLines function to save the content as a plaint text file
+#use the for function to loop through the object "corpus," extract content and then iteratively use the writeLines function to save the content as a plaint text file
 > for (i in seq_along(corpus)) {
 +     content_text <- corpus[[i]]$content
 +     file_name <- paste0("Leg-Country_year", i, ".txt")